martincusack979/data-representation-project/README.md

 For this reason, I decided to choose the simpler project option so that I would not be overloaded with too much new material which I was not familiar with.

 Using HTML and JavaScript I created a webpage called "DVDs", modelled on the Books example outlined in the course notes.
-"DVDs" is a simple table of DVD titles listing an ID number, a title, a director, the year of release and the DVD price.
-The code is contained in **dvdViewer.html**
+"DVDs" is a simple table of DVD titles
+(see image below) listing an ID number, a title, a director, the year of release and the DVD price.
+The code is contained in **dvdViewer.html**.

 The server **dvds_server.py** was created using the Flask operations server framework in Python.
 The server serves a RESTful API which can perform CRUD operations on the "DVDs" table.